davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Supernova Studio

 - define component root sizes in rem, but internal component sizes in em.
-Ususal caution applies.
+Usual caution applies.
 [How might this blow up?]
 - plot font size against viewport width, and code the curve: for font-size see Mike Reithmueller.
 Could apply same principle to e.g. line-height

 ## Grid